 In 2016, a group of university professors published a groundbreaking study which linked mainline congregation growth to traditional, conservative theology.

 It compared the demographic and religious characteristics of ministers and attendees of growing mainline Protestant churches in southern Ontario with those of declining churches from the same area and the same denominations.

 The results were encouraging.
 Traditional or evangelical theology was a “driver of growth”, said lead author David Haskell, of Wilfrid Laurier University in Waterloo, Ontario.
 At the same time, liberal or progressive theology was a “driver of decline”.

-Haskell was a key speaker at Thriving in Babylon, the event that the Renewal Fellowship co-hosted with Presbyterians Standing for Apostolic Love and Truth (PSALT)in April 2018.
+Haskell was a key speaker at the Thriving in Babylon conference, the event that the Renewal Fellowship co-hosted with Presbyterians Standing for Apostolic Love and Truth (PSALT)in April 2018.

 Click here to see the study.